Blog

 5. Secure your networks

 Now that you have SPF, DKIM and DMARC implemented, make sure that they are enabled across all the networks used by your business.
-You will be protected from malicious emails and phishing attacks, thus preventing malware and information theft.
+You'll be protected from malicious emails and phishing attacks, thus preventing malware and information theft.

 6. Analyze email authentication reports